 Suppose that you own some shares in a company, but your business partner holds the majority of shares.
 Now suppose your business partner gets an offer to sell those majority shares to a third party.
-Even if you don’t want to, you might be obliged to sell if that Shareholders’ Agreement you signed includes a drag-along provision.
+Even if you don’t want to, you might be obliged to sell your shares, too, if that Shareholders’ Agreement you signed includes a drag-along provision.

 A drag-along provision enables a majority shareholder to force a minority shareholder to join in the sale of a company.
 In such event, the majority shareholder must give the minority shareholder the same price, terms and conditions as any other seller.
 Drag-along rights are normally triggered in the event of mergers and acquisitions and are designed to protect majority shareholders.

-Alternatively, the partnership agreement can give the shareholders tag-along, rather than drag-along rights, and the majority shareholder might not need to drag the other owners into the deal.
+Alternatively, the partnership agreement can give the shareholders tag-along rights, rather than drag-along rights, and the majority shareholder might not need to drag the other owners into the deal.
 Tag-along rights allow shareholders to “tag-along” with the majority sale and sell their stock when another shareholder receives a sale offer.
 Tag-along rights do not require a minority shareholder to sell; it simply gives them the option to tag-along and sell their shares along with the majority shareholder.
 If there is a majority or controlling shareholder who finds someone that will buy their position, the minority can, if they choose, tag-along and sell some of their shares to receive that same premium majority price as well.
 Tag-along rights, however, have to be negotiated for by the minority shareholders.

 How will I know if these rights affect me?